rubyfu/RubyFu/README.md

 # RubyFu

 ![Wireshark](images/other/rubyfu.png)
+***RubyFu is where Ruby goes evil!***

 This book will be collection of ideas and skills that could be useful for Hackers and Pentesters.
 It's good reference summarizing a lot of re-search and experience.
-Simply, ***RubyFu is where Ruby goes evil!***

-For best presentation, please visit [RubyFu on Gitbook](http://RubyFu.net)

 ### Who should read this book?
 Ideally, Hackers!